amycruz97/learn-tech-writing/README.md

 - Learn what's tech writing and the tech writing process
 - Learn the common tech documents in the software industry (UI docs, user docs, developer docs)(documentation framework)
 - Familiarize yourself with industry-standard style guides
-- Create 4 tech writing portfolio samples
+- Create 4 tech writing samples for your portfolio
 - Use GitHub and Markdown

 Estimated time required: 4 weeks (1-2 hours per day)